cucumber/docs/content/docs/tools/general.md

 weight: 1000
 ---

-Using Cucumber in your project is more managable with the right tools.
+Using Cucumber in your project is more manageable with the right tools.

 # Editors